vista-art/fragmentcolor/docs/api/texture/mipmap/count.md

 # Mipmap::count

 Return how many mip levels the chain holds (always at least 1).
-For a base size of `w x h`, that's `1 + floor(log2(max(w, h)))` — e.g. an 8x8 source yields four levels (8, 4, 2, 1).
+For a base size of `w x h`, that's `1 + floor(log2(max(w, h)))`.
+So an 8x8 source yields four levels (8, 4, 2, 1).
 Handy for asserting that the chain has the depth you expected before you upload, or for sizing a fixed-array view of the levels in your own code.

 ## Example